Best College & University Websites (2026) - Design That Works

 - 73% use virtual tours or virtual reality experiences to explore campus before engaging with admissions.

-From attracting prospective students to inspiring alumni support, your website must excel across four essential pillars of digital strategy:
+From attracting prospective students to inspiring alumni support, your website must excel across four essential pillars of digital strategy.

 Your website is often the first interaction a visitor has with your institution—so it must convey your mission, values, and personality instantly.

-Your color palette, tone of voice, logo placement, and imagery should all tell the same story: who you are and why you matter.
+- Consistency is key: Your color palette, tone of voice, logo placement, and imagery should all tell the same story: who you are and why you matter.

 Accessibility is both a legal requirement and a user experience imperative.